School of Social Work

 Transfer from Schools within the University

 Students who are in good standing at Temple University may transfer to the School of Social Work at any point during their academic career.
 Before applying to transfer to Social Work, Temple students must attend a Change of Program session.
-These are explained on the College of Public Health website under Student Advising.
+These are explained on the College of Public Health web site under Academic Advising and Student Resources.
 Transfer applications will not be processed until the student attends the Change of Program session.
 Students will be notified of the decision regarding their request to change majors to Social Work in an e-mail from the university.
 A minimum GPA of 2.00 is required for admission.

 General Graduation Requirements

 In order to receive a Bachelor of Social Work degree, a student must complete a minimum of 120 semester hours, which includes the University General Education (GenEd) curriculum, the College of Public Health Core course (HRPR 1001) and the School of Social Work curriculum.
 A potential graduate must also hold a cumulative GPA of 2.00 or better (having received a C- or better in all social work courses) and meet any additional requirements, such as completion of a graduation application.